 A good example of this is a video I watched of Hafthor Bjornsson rolling with a BJJ black belt.
 Hafthor was simply too big and too strong for the black belt to use his skills effectively.
 That said, Hafthor might be the strongest man to ever walk this green earth so you have to take that info with some understanding.

 After all, he is six foot nine inches tall and weighs 400-450 lbs depending on the time of year.
 He is also the winner of the world’s strongest man in 2018.
 He has also deadlifted 501 kilograms or 1105 pounds.
 So yes he is an extreme example but he does prove that strength and size matter in BJJ.

 Here is the video from Hafthor’s youtube channel if you want to check it out.

-Skills Vs. Strength In BJJ
+Skills Vs. Size and Strength In BJJ

 Alright so like I said, the Hafthor Bjornsson incident is a pretty extreme example but I have seen less extreme examples in real life as well.
 That said, I have also seen the exact opposite where some big 230 lb bodybuilder comes to class and gets easily tapped out by someone 150 lbs.

 I have some personal experience with this myself.
 Before getting into BJJ I was a personal trainer and had been very into lifting weights for about ten years.
 I am about 6 foot 3 inches tall and weigh about 190 lbs if I am very lean.
 So yeah in the bodybuilding and powerlifting world I’m not what you would call a beast.

 That said, I think it is safe to say that I am still bigger and stronger than 90 percent of the population.
 When I first started training BJJ I was able to use my strength and size to my advantage over guys smaller than me who had been training for a year or even a few years.